ektad93/HealthMetrics/README.md

 # HealthMetrics
-HealthMetrics showing Bar graphs and other useful charts
+HealthMetrics showing Bar graphs and other useful charts about Health data

 ============================
 We server our Front end App using XAMPP